Hello, and thanks so much for dropping by . . .

-It helps to share your story again and again with those you trust.
-It seems we're in a second virus wave, and perhaps you remain somewhat isolated right now.
-Continue to reach outward by phone, internet, physical-distancing visits, and (possibly) a little closer connection with your small safe social circle.
+As challenging as this journey continues to be, it helps to share your story again and again with those you trust.
+Even when you feel isolated, please encourage yourself to reach outward by phone, internet, physical-distancing visits, and perhaps a closer connection with your small safe circle.
 Snail-mail too can offer some of the help and support you need.

 Although our book does not "speak" to the new realities of 2020, we hold out a helping hand for your grief.
 Life Came to a Standstill is dedicated to every heart impacted by loss.
 We "get it" that your grief continues to impact you while world events attempt to overshadow your sorrow.

 A bereaved mom gives back:

 The Story of the Dragonfly (photo upward to the left) begins: "Once in a little pond, in the muddy water under the lily pads, there lived a little water beetle . . ."
 Barbara, bereaved mom of Nathan, in Nathan's honour and memory, lovingly crafts these beautiful key chains from parachute silk.
 She donates the key chains, including this timeless legend.
 If you have an interest in Barbara's compassionate work, you may contact her at: email@example.com

 Various communities offer bereavement support.
 One valuable resource is Bereaved Families of Ontario-York Region (BFOYR).
 Click here to access their website.
 Face-to-face support is temporarily suspended, due to Covid-19; however, peer support by phone is available upon request: leave a message at (905) 898-6265.